Rick Issan Mugai Elkin

-An avid outdoorsman, hiking, camping, fishing, seeking solitude and communion with nature, he spent his youth among the pine forests of northern New England, attended a small prep school in the mountains of NH and completed his formal education with a bachelor’s degree in Studio Art and Art History from Elmira College in NY state.
-He has pursued a lifetime career as an independent studio craftsman in clay and as a metalsmith, with a 7-year stint as a high school teacher in the visual arts at the very prep school he attended as a youth.
+I’m an avid outdoorsman, hiking, camping, fishing, seeking solitude and communion with nature, I spent my youth among the pine forests of northern New England, attended a small prep school in the White Mountains of NH and completed my formal education with a bachelor’s degree in Studio Art/ Art History and Early Childhood Education from Elmira College in NY state.

-Rick met Zen Master and teacher, Jitsudo Ancheta, Roshi, (Inka), a dharma successor of the Great Mountain, Taizan Maezumi Roshi (Dai Osho), founder of Zen Center, Los Angeles.
-Both Rick and Jitsudo immediately “recognized” one another in the Dharma and began a formal relationship as teacher and student resulting in “Issan” becoming a recognized dharma heir (Sensei) through formal transmission by Jitsudo Ancheta.
-His education is never-ending, and he is currently engaged in the study and practice of Tantric Vajrayana (of the ancient Dzogchen root tantras.)
+I met Zen Master and teacher, Roshi Jitsudo Ancheta, (Dai Osho), a dharma successor of Taizan Maezumi (Dai Osho), founder of Zen Center, Los Angeles.
+Jitsudo and I recognized one another as Dharma brothers and we began a formal relationship as teacher and student.
+Eventually, I became Jitsudo Roshi’s dharma heir through formal transmission.

-Most recently, in conjunction with Dr. Thomas Zenho Whalen, dharma brother and fellow dream worker, Rick has engaged in the creation of the Eighthwave Community.
+In conjunction with Dr. Thomas Zenho Whalen, dharma brother and fellow dream worker, we are engaged in the creation of the Eighthwave Community.

 Thomas Zenho Whalen

 Tom was born in a small Vermont town, into an Irish Catholic family.
 All four grandparents emigrated from Ireland.
-His Maternal Grandmother was a Hennessey (the Seal Clan, the messengers between the underwater world and the everyday world).
-When young Tommy was 4, Julie Hennessey McCarthy began telling him “You remind me of my grandfather.
+His Maternal Grandmother was a Hennessy (and her maternal grandfather a Selkie, the Seal Clan, the messengers between the underwater world and the everyday world).
+When young Tommy was 4, Julie Hennessy McCarthy began telling him “You remind me of my grandfather.
 He was 6’4” with long blond hair.
 He loved to dance and would throw me up onto his shoulders while he danced.
 He was a Druid priest and a Catholic priest.”

 I began having memorable dreams when 5.

-When I was 7, I had my first past-life experience: meeting 8 yo Bonnie B., we immediately recognized each other as a Native American couple from the Southwest deserts, Bonnie, the man, and I the woman (believe me, past life experiences were never a topic of conversation in an Irish Catholic family, nor in small town 50’s Vermont.
-Yet I suspect that many of you have had similar experiences).
+When I was 7, I had my first past-life experience: meeting 8 year old Bonnie B. We immediately recognized each other as a Native American couple from the Southwest deserts, Bonnie, the man, and I, the woman.
+Believe me, past life experiences were never a topic of conversation in an Irish Catholic family, nor in small town 50’s Vermont.
+I wonder if many of you haven’t had similar experiences.

 By the time I was 8, I was acutely aware of the suffering of everyone around me, and a lack of ability to change that.

 High school and college between 1963-71.
-Those tumultuous years of Vietnam and sex/drugs/rock&roll.
-With too little formal studying and, perhaps, too many psychedelics.
+Those tumultuous years of Vietnam, the Civil rights Movement, and sex/drugs/rock&roll.
+College for me was filled with too little formal studying and, perhaps, too many psychedelics.

 Upon graduation, I became a hippie carpenter.
 Looking for something more sustainable than psychedelics, I came upon the book “Zen Mind, Beginners Mind” and began a regular meditation practice.